 Donna is a juried member of the Artisans Center of Virginia, a juried member of the Eastern Shore Artisan's Guild, a member of the Eastern Shore Art League, and a member of Virginia's Eastern Shore Artisan's Trail.

-Since then, she has made many quilts and is a member of Virginia Star Quilters, Stafford Piecemakers, and Fredericksburg Modern Quilt guilds.
-She had a 2-year term on the Virginia Star Quilters guild board and is a founding board member of the Fredericksburg Modern Quilt Guild, where she is currently the Program/Educational Director.
+Since then, she has made many quilts and is a member of three quilt guilds.
+She is a founding board member of the Fredericksburg Modern Quilt Guild, where she was the Program/Educational Director in 2018.

 Kevin Womack is a textile artist living in Lynchburg, Virginia.
 While majoring in the sciences at James Madison University, he satisfied his strong interest in the arts by including several elective art courses as part of his studies.
 Kevin earned his bachelor's degree in Computer Science and went to work in the IT field.
 He continued his artist pursuits, exploring photography, metals/jewelry, pottery and oil painting in community art classes.